colouring-cities/colouring-core/README.md

 ## Acknowledgements

-Colouring London was set up at the Centre for Advanced Spatial Analysis (CASA), University College London and is now based at The Alan Turing Institute.
-Ordnance Survey is providing building footprints required to collect the data, facilitated by the Greater London Authority (GLA), and giving access to its API and technical support.
+Colouring London was set up at the Centre for Advanced Spatial Analysis, University College London in 2016 as part of EPSRC funded doctoral research undertaken by Polly Hudson.
+Tom Russell was responsible for original technical design and open licence strategy and selection.
+Ordnance Survey and the Greater London Authority provided access to high quality building footprints, essential for platform operation.
+In 2020 the Colouring Cities Research Programme (CCRP) was set up at The Alan Turing Institute, which has since funded CCRP development.
+Exceptional technical contributions to the prototype have been made by Mateusz Konieczny, Maciej Ziakowski, Ed Chalstrey, Dominic Humphrey and Dr Mike Simpson, and to CCRP international programme development by Dr Falli Palaiologou, Will Taylor, Dr Alden Conner, and research colleagues managing platforms in Australia, Bahrain, Lebanon, Greece, Germany, Colombia, Sweden and Indonesia.
+Many other individuals and organisations have also contributed to the research programme and are thanked on individual CCRP platforms.

 ## License